ContainerSolutions/externalsecret-operator/README.md

 #### Operator Deployment

-To deploy the operator do the following.
+Follow the steps below to deploy the operator.

 1. Sign in to your _existing_ 1password